deriljose/deriljose.github.io/README.md

 # Portfolio Website

-My first portfolio website is made using HTML, CSS and JavaSript.
+This is my first portfolio website made using HTML, CSS and JavaSript.
+It is Mobile-Friendly.

 Hosted using Github Pages.